Understanding Dowager’s Hump: How Multiple Fractures Alter Spinal Curvature and Health

 Mechanisms of Spinal Compression Fractures

-Compression fractures happen when vertebrae collapse due to weak bones.
+Compression fractures occur when vertebrae collapse due to weak bones.
 Osteoporosis is a common cause because it makes bones fragile.
 When the front part of a vertebra breaks down, it loses height, and the spine bends forward.

 This type of fracture usually occurs in the thoracic spine, the middle back.
 Pressure from daily activities or minor falls can cause a vertebra to crack or crush.